ShengcaiLiao/QAConv/README.md

 - scipy

 # Usage
-Download some public datasets (e.g. Market-1501, CUHK03-NP, MSMT) on your own, extract them in some folder, and then run the followings.
+Download some public datasets (e.g. Market-1501, CUHK03-NP, MSMT, RandPerson, ClonedPerson) on your own, extract them in some folder, and then run the followings.

 ## Training and test
 `python main.py --dataset market --testset cuhk03_np_detected[,msmt] [--data-dir ./data] [--exp-dir ./Exp]`

 For more options, run "python main.py --help".
 For example, if you want to use the ResNet-152 as backbone, specify "-a resnet152".
 If you want to train on the whole dataset (as done in our paper for the MSMT17), specify "--combine_all".

-With the GS sampler and pairwise matching loss, run the following:

-``python main_gs.py --dataset market --testset cuhk03_np_detected[,msmt] [--data-dir ./data] [--exp-dir ./Exp]``
+The main file is updated with the QAConv 2.1 version, that is the CVPR 2022 version with the Graph Sampler and sole triplet loss.
+For other earlier versions, please check [Releases](https://github.com/ShengcaiLiao/QAConv/releases).

 ## Test only
-`python main.py --dataset market --testset duke[,market,msmt] [--data-dir ./data] [--exp-dir ./Exp] --evaluate`
+`python main.py --dataset market --testset cuhk03_np_detected[,market,msmt] [--data-dir ./data] [--exp-dir ./Exp] --evaluate`

 # Performance